 \section{Abstract}

-Routinely--implemented deterministic approximations of posterior distributions from, e.g., Laplace method, variational Bayes and expectation-propagation, generally rely on symmetric approximating densities, often taken to be Gaussian.
+{ Popular deterministic approximations of posterior distributions from, e.g.\ the Laplace method, variational Bayes and expectation-propagation, generally rely on symmetric approximating families, often taken to be Gaussian.
 This choice facilitates optimization and inference, but typically affects the quality of the overall approximation.
-In fact, even in basic parametric models, the posterior distribution often displays asymmetries that yield bias and reduced accuracy when considering symmetric approximations.
-Recent research has moved towards more flexible approximating densities that incorporate skewness.
-However,~current solutions are model--specific, lack general supporting theory, increase the computational complexity~of the optimization problem, and do not provide a broadly--applicable solution to include skewness in any symmetric approximation.
-This article addresses such a gap by introducing a general and provably--optimal~strategy to perturb any off--the--shelf symmetric approximation of a generic posterior distribution.
-Crucially, this novel perturbation is derived without additional optimization steps, and yields a similarly--tractable approximation within the class of skew--symmetric densities that provably enhances the finite--sample accuracy of the original symmetric approximation, and, under suitable assumptions, improves its convergence rate to~the exact posterior by at least a $\sqrt{n}$ factor, in asymptotic regimes.
-These advancements are illustrated in numerical studies focusing on skewed perturbations of state--of--the--art Gaussian approximations.
+In fact, even in basic parametric models, the posterior distribution often displays asymmetries that yield bias and a reduced accuracy when considering symmetric approximations.
+Recent research has moved towards more flexible approximating families which incorporate skewness.
+However, current solutions are often model specific, lack a general supporting theory, increase the computational complexity of the optimization problem, and do not provide a broadly applicable solution to incorporate skewness in any symmetric approximation.
+This article addresses such a gap by introducing a general and provably optimal strategy to perturb any off-the-shelf symmetric approximation of a generic posterior distribution.
+This novel perturbation scheme is derived without additional optimization steps, and yields a similarly tractable approximation within the class of skew-symmetric densities that provably enhances the finite sample accuracy of the original symmetric counterpart.
+Furthermore, under suitable assumptions, it improves the convergence rate to the exact posterior by at least a $\sqrt{n}$ factor, in asymptotic regimes.
+These advancements are illustrated in numerical studies focusing on skewed perturbations of state-of-the-art Gaussian approximations. }